 If the sensor is not at the optimal temperature when the user attempts to capture an image, image capture will

-be postponed until the temperature target has been reached (generally about a minute).
+be postponed until the temperature target has been reached (generally about one minute).

-Keep the cooling vents on the bottom, sides and back clear and free of debris.
-If the vents are obstructed,
+Keep the cooling vents on the bottom, sides and back clear of debris.
+If the vents are obstructed

-the Q-View Imager Pro may overheat.
+the imager may overheat.
 When overheated, the sensor's cooler will be turned off, the open/close button will

 flash red and image capture will be prevented.